xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 Versioning rule:

 - BlackHole v1 is frozen once tagged.
-- BlackHole v2 is at most one followup round for clarity, bug fixes, and consistency.
+- BlackHole v2 is at most one follow up round for clarity, bug fixes, and consistency.
-- no silent patching of definitions or parameters after the fact.
+- No silent patching of definitions or parameters after the fact.

 ---